The ASYCUDA Programme works to reform customs clearance processes and aims to:

 An important objective of ASYCUDA projects is to implement systems as efficiently as possible with a full transfer of know-how to national customs administrations at the lowest possible cost for countries and donors.
 Projects also utilise harmonized international standards, such as UN/EDIFACT, whilst simultaneously leading to active and mutually-beneficial cooperation among ASYCUDA user countries.

-ASYCUDA is a computerized customs management system which covers most foreign trade procedures.
-The system handles manifests and customs declarations, accounting procedures, and warehousing manifest and suspense procedures.
-It generates detailed information about foreign trade transactions which can be used for economic analysis and planning.
-Steps are now being taken to prepare the necessary software to include transit procedures.
+is a computerized customs-management system that covers most foreign trade procedures.
+The system handles manifest and customs declarations, accounting procedures, and warehousing manifest and suspense procedures.
+It generates detailed information about foreign trade transactions that can be used for economic analysis and planning.

-The ASYCUDA software operates on various types of hardware in a client/server environment.
-Transaction and control data are stored on a relational data base management system.
-It takes into account all international codes and standards relevant to customs processing as established by ISO, WCO (World Customs Organization) and the United Nations.
-ASYCUDA can be configured to suit national characteristics such as individual customs regimes, national tariffs, customs regulations and legislation, and after the initial configuration it remains fully flexible so as to adapt to changing customs regimes, regulations and legislation, as required.
+can be configured to suit national characteristics such as: individual customs regimes; national tariffs; customs regulations and legislation; and after initial configuration remains fully adaptable to any changing customs regimes, regulations and legislation.
 It also provides for electronic data interchange between traders and customs administrations using UN/EDIFACT rules.

-The ASYCUDA implementation strategy has been developed to respond to the challenge represented by such a complex reform programme.
-It aims to ensure the full transfer of know-how in order to make for national long-term sustainability.
-At the same time it requires strong national commitment at all levels and it provides for continuous progress evaluation.
+implementation strategy has been developed to respond to the challenge represented by such a complex reform programme.
+It aims to deliver the full transfer of know-how to ensure national long-term sustainability.
+At the same time it requires strong national commitment at all levels and involves continuous progress evaluation.
 Project activities are carried out in the following three phases: